Info icon

 ]

-05 Repeat steps no. 3 and 4 for each Amazon EC2 instance available in the selected AWS region.
+05 Repeat steps no. 3 and 4 for each Amazon EC2 instance available in the selected AWS cloud region.

-06 Change the AWS cloud region by updating the --region command parameter value and repeat the audit process for other regions.
+06 Change the AWS cloud region by updating the --region command parameter value and repeat the Audit process for other regions.

 Remediation / Resolution

-Note: You can launch or relaunch Dedicated Instances within both dedicated and non-dedicated Amazon VPCs by setting the instance tenancy type to "dedicated" during the launch process.
+Note: You can launch or relaunch Dedicated Instances within both dedicated and non-dedicated Amazon VPCs by setting the instance tenancy type to dedicated during the launch process.

 Using AWS CloudFormation